McAnulty College and Graduate School of Liberal Arts

 B.A., Philosophy, Indiana University, Bloomington, Ind., 1966

-Fred Evans is Professor of Philosophy and Coordinator for the Center of Interpretive and Qualitative Research (CIQR) at Duquesne University.
-He is the author of Public Art and the Fragility of Democracy: An Essay in Political Aesthetics (New York: Columbia University Press, forthcoming, fall 2018), The Multivoiced Body: Society and Communication in the Age of Diversity (New York: Columbia University Press, 2009; 2011), Psychology and Nihilism: A Genealogical Critique of the Computational Model of Mind (Albany, NY: State University of New York Press, 1993), and co-editor (with Leonard Lawlor) of Chiasms: Merleau-Ponty's Notion of Flesh (Albany, NY: State University of New York Press, 2000).
+Fred Evans received his PhD degree in Philosophy from Stony Brook University after having earned an MA in Psychology from the University of Regina and completed a year of PhD work in that field at Duquesne.
+His philosophy dissertation was directed by Professor Edward S. Casey.
+Evans is currently Professor of Philosophy and Coordinator for the Center of Interpretive and Qualitative Research (CIQR) at Duquesne University.
+He is the author of Public Art and the Fragility of Democracy: An Essay in Political Aesthetics (New York: Columbia University Press, 2019), The Multivoiced Body: Society and Communication in the Age of Diversity (New York: Columbia University Press, 2009; 2011), Psychology and Nihilism: A Genealogical Critique of the Computational Model of Mind (Albany, NY: State University of New York Press, 1993), and co-editor (with Leonard Lawlor) of Chiasms: Merleau-Ponty's Notion of Flesh (Albany, NY: State University of New York Press, 2000).
 Evans has published numerous articles and book chapters on figures and issues in continental philosophy, psychology, social and political thought, political aesthetics, and technology.
-He is currently working on a book addressing cosmopolitanism or global community.
-He also worked for five years at the Lao National Orthopedic Center and other positions in Laos, under the auspices of International Voluntary Services, and taught philosophy for a year at La Universidad del Rosario in Bogotá, Colombia.
+He is currently working on a book addressing the political ethics of contemporary cosmopolitanism.
+He also worked for five years at the Lao National Orthopedic Center and other positions in Laos, under the auspices of the non-profit NGO, International Voluntary Services, Inc., and taught philosophy for a year at La Universidad del Rosario in Bogotá, Colombia.

 For a full academic biography of Dr. Fred Evans, please click here.